alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/2026/2026-05-11-the-ruling-on-husband-refusing-his-wifes-request-for-intimacy.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The Ruling on a Husband Refusing his Wife’s Request for Intimacy"
+title: The Ruling on a Husband Refusing his Wife’s Request for Intimacy
-hijri: "Dhu al-Qidah 24, 1447 AH"
+hijri: '1447-11-24'
 date: 2026-05-11
-source: "Fath dhi al-Jalali wa al-Ikram bi Sharh Bulugh al-Maram 4/566"
+source: Fath dhi al-Jalali wa al-Ikram bi Sharh Bulugh al-Maram 4/566
-category: [fatwas,women]
+category:
+- fatwas
+- women
-tags: [ibn-uthaymeen]
+tags:
+- ibn-uthaymeen
 lang: en
-summary: "The woman certainly has a right to request intercourse, but it is not identical to the right of the man; for he is the one who holds the primary prerogative in this matter."
+summary: The woman certainly has a right to request intercourse, but it is not identical to the right of the man; for he is the one who holds the primary prerogative in this matter.
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
 ---

 ### Question: